3LW: 1998–2001: 3LW

 In 1999, the group 3LW was formed by sisters Michelle and Tse Williams.
 Michelle's daughter and Tse's niece Kiely was the first member of the lineup and the group would soon be rounded out by Adrienne Bailon and Naturi Naughton with both Michelle and Tse as co-managers.
 Singer Alicia Keys was also briefly considered for the group.

 3LW's debut single "No More (Baby I'ma Do Right)", released in the fall of 2000, was a chart success, peaking at number 23 on the Billboard Hot 100 and becoming a top 10 hit in several countries.
 The group's self-titled debut album was released on December 5, 2000, and peaked at number 29 on the Billboard 200.
 It was certified platinum by the RIAA, selling 1.3 million copies in the US.
 In April 2001, the group released their second single, "Playas Gon' Play", which failed to replicate the success of its predecessor, only peaking at number 81.

+In 2001, 3LW made guest appearances on the teen sitcoms Taina and The Jersey.
 In the summer of 2001, the group embarked on the MTV Total Request Live Tour along with Destiny's Child, Dream, Nelly, Eve, and Jessica Simpson.
-In 2001, 3LW recorded "What More Can I Give" as part of a supergroup of various artists including Michael Jackson, Reba McEntire, and Mariah Carey in response to the September 11 attacks.
+In June, 3LW were featured as bonus characters in the 2001 video game NBA Street.
+In response to the September 11 attacks, 3LW recorded "What More Can I Give" as part of a supergroup of various artists including Michael Jackson, Reba McEntire, and Mariah Carey.
 Late that year, they collaborated with Lil' Romeo and Nick Cannon for a cover of "Parents Just Don't Understand" on the Jimmy Neutron: Boy Genius soundtrack.

 2002: A Girl Can Mack and Naughton's departure

 3LW announced in February 2002 that they had recorded 10 tracks for their sophomore studio album to be titled A Girl Can Mack; it was later set for a release date of September 17, 2002.
 In April, they appeared on Naughty by Nature's single "Feels Good (Don't Worry Bout a Thing)".
-On June 18, the group released the P. Diddy–produced single "I Do (Wanna Get Close To You)", featuring Loon.
+On June 18, the group released "I Do (Wanna Get Close to You)", featuring Loon.
 The song was a moderate chart hit, peaking at number 58 on the Billboard Hot 100.
 It achieved greater success in New Zealand, where it peaked at number 13.
 In mid-July, the group was rehearsing for a concert special as part of the TEENick Summer Concerts series.
 By this point, tensions between the group members had begun to fray.
 According to Naughton, the group was told by management that each girl would have an understudy during rehearsals as a "precautionary measure", but an understudy was only brought in for Naughton.
 Bailon and Williams did not like working with the understudy, and all three members of 3LW made amends.
 The concert special aired on August 25 and was released on DVD as Live on Sunset in November.